tiltime/livingos-frontend-challenge-2019/README.md

 # LivingOS: Frontend challenge

+Hi, all applicants who interest this job.
+We would like to take a test on your coding skill.

+We don't care any degree or how many experienced years, you have. :-), If you can implement our assignment.

-I'd like you to make a weather web application which can show the weather anywhere in the world.
+We'd like you to make a weather web application which can show the weather anywhere in the world.

 ## Design Guideline